-I have knowledge of Hepatitis B and the Hepatitis B vaccination opportunity to ask questions of a qualified nurse or health care pathe benefits and risks of Hepatitis B vaccination.
-I understand to doses of the vaccine to obtain immunity.
-However, as with all moguarantee that I will become immune or that I will not expert vaccine.
-I give my consent to be vaccinated for Hepatitis B. orovider and understand hat I must have three nedical treatment, there is Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL OF HEPATITIS B VACCINA TION I understand that due to my occupational exposure to blood or of materials I may be at risk of acquiring the Hepatitis B virus infective opportunity to be vaccinated with Hepatitis B vaccine at no However, I decline the Hepatitis B vaccination at this time.
-I undeclining this vaccine, I continue to be at risk of acquiring Hepatif in the future I continue to have occupational exposure to blood infectious materials and I want to be vaccinated with the Hepatireceive the vaccination series at no charge to me. ction.
-I have been given charge to myself. derstand that by a serious disease. d or other potentially Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Date I refuse because I believe I have (check one) started the series completed the serie S do not wish to take the vaccine
+I have knowledge of Hepatitis B and the Hepatitis B vaccination.
+I have had an opportunity to ask questions of a qualified nurse or health care provider and understand the benefits and risks of Hepatitis B vaccination.
+I understand that I must have three doses of the vaccine to obtain immunity.
+However, as with all medical treatment, there is no guarantee that I will become immune or that I will not experience side effects from the vaccine.
+I give my consent to be vaccinated for Hepatitis B. Signature of Employee (consent for Hepatitis B vaccination) Date Signature of Witness Date REFUSAL OF HEPATITIS B VACCINATION I understand that due to my occupational exposure to blood or other potentially infectious materials I may be at risk of acquiring the Hepatitis B virus infection.
+I have been given the opportunity to be vaccinated with Hepatitis B vaccine at no charge to myself.
+However, I decline the Hepatitis B vaccination at this time.
+I understand that by declining this vaccine, I continue to be at risk of acquiring Hepatitis B, a serious disease.
+If in the future I continue to have occupational exposure to blood or other potentially infectious materials and I want to be vaccinated with the Hepatitis B vaccine, I can receive the vaccination series at no charge to me.
+Signature of Employee (refusal for Hepatitis B vaccination) Date Signature of Witness Date I refuse because I believe I have (check one) started the series completed the series do not wish to take the vaccine